Johnson's Mills Shorebird Reserve and Interpretive Centre

 - ruddy turnstone

 During their short stay, it is imperative that the birds be able to feed and rest undisturbed.
-They are most vulnerable at high tide when they need to rest on the beach.
+Shorebirds can't swim, which makes them vulnerable at high tide when they need to rest on the beach.
 As a result, we ask that visiors please stay off the beach during high tide.

-Shorebirds are easily startled and something as simple as a passer-by can scare them into flight, depleting the fat stores the sandpipers and other birds need for their long flight south.
+Shorebirds are easily startled and something as simple as a passerby can scare them into flight, depleting the fat stores they need for their long flight south.